 The apogee of the day.
 The unforgettable grant entrance, delicious dinner, heartfelt speeches, impressive wedding cake, champagne in abundance, the first dance as a married couple.
 All majestic and always magical.
 All so necessary to imprint on camera the best way, so that you can go back and look at the pictures and relive those beautiful moments.
 The party begins and we get to live the day exactly as the newly weds experience it, of course, less emotional, and overly stressed and more anxious, sometimes, than even themselves, because of our deep need to grant all their wishes, meet all their needs.
 This is a huge responsibility and honor for us, at least those of us that respect ourselves and those that trust us with such a significant task.
 Under no circumstance can we let them down.
 There are no such things as second chances in our case, so everything has to go far and beyond what is expected from beginning to end.

 Of course, the day is not over yet for us.
 I still have to get back home and make sure I double back-up all the work so that I can sleep without worrying about losing something.
-And this closes just a cycle of tasks required, it doesn’t signal the end of the day of a wedding Photographer!
+And this closes just a cycle of tasks required, it doesn’t signal the end of the job!
 Next comes the process of images, selection of the most suited per required use, and so many more details that are not to the present, but make my “day” lasting more than 24 hours!